themorlan/openREM/docs/upgrade_linux.rst

 .. code-block:: console

-    $ rm remapp/migrations/0*.py
+    $ rm -r remapp/migrations/0*.py
-    $ rm remapp/migrations/0*.pyc  # may result in 'cannot remove' if there are none
+    $ rm -r remapp/migrations/0*.pyc  # may result in 'cannot remove' if there are none
     $ mv remapp/migrations/0001_initial.py{.1-0-upgrade,}

 Migrate the database: